 - Amendments to PFRS 16, Lease Lease Liability in a Sale and Leaseback The amendments clarify that the liability that arises from a sale and leaseback transaction, that satisfies the requirements in PFRS 15, Revenue from Contracts with Customers, to be accounted for as a sale, is a lease liability to which PFRS 16 applies and give rise to a right-of-use (ROU) asset.
 For the subsequent measurement, the seller-lessee shall determine 'lease payments' or 'revised lease payments' in a way that the seller-lessee would not recognize any amount of the gain or loss that relates to the right of use retained by the seller-lessee.
 Applying this subsequent measurement does not prevent the seller-lessee from recognizing any gain or loss relating to the partial or full termination of a lease.
 Any gain or loss relating to the partial or full termination of the lease does not relate to the right of use retained but to the right of use terminated.
 The amendments must be applied retrospectively.
-Earlier application is permitted. - Amendments to PAS 1, Classification of Liabilities as Current or Noncurrent The amendments clarify the requirements for an entity to have the right to defer settlement of the liability for at least 12 months after the reporting period.
-The amendments also specify and clarify the following: (i) an entity's right to defer settlement must exist at the end of the reporting period, (ii) the classification is unaffected by management's intentions or expectations about whether the entity will exercise its right to defer settlement, (iii) how lending conditions affect classification, and (iv) requirements for classifying liabilities where an entity will or may settle by issuing its own equity instruments.
+Earlier application is permitted. - Amendments to PAS 1, Noncurrent Liabilities with Covenants The amendments clarified that covenants to be complied with after the reporting date do not affect the classification of debt as current or noncurrent at the reporting date.
+Instead, the amendments require the entity to disclose information about these covenants in the notes to the financial statements.
 The amendments must be applied retrospectively.
 Earlier application is permitted.
-If applied in earlier period, the Group shall also apply Amendments to PAS 1 Noncurrent Liabilities with Covenants for that period. - Amendments to PAS 1, Presentation of Financial Statements Classification of Liabilities as Current or Noncurrent The amendments clarify the requirements for an entity to have theright to defer settlement of the liability for at least 12 months after the reporting period.
-The amendments also specify and clarify the following: (i) an entity's right to defer settlement must exist at the end of the reporting period, (ii) the classification is unaffected by management's intentions or expectations about whether the entity will exercise its right to defer settlement, (iii) how lending conditions affect classification, and (iv) requirements for classifying liabilities where an entity will or may settle by issuing its own equity instruments.
-The amendments must be applied retrospectively.
-Earlier application is permitted.
-If applied in earlier period, the Group shall also apply Amendments to PAS 1 Noncurrent Liabilities with Covenants for that period.
+If applied in earlier period, the Company shall also apply Amendments to PAS 1 Classification of Liabilities as Current or Noncurrent for that period.